 Figure 2: The Edit ARIA label option in the rich text editor.

 Clicking on the option will launch a pop-up with two fields.
-Text label, which is the text that would be visually shown as part of the widget's content, and the
+Text label, which is the text that would be visually shown as part of the widget's content, and the ARIA label which is the text that you want the screen reader to read out aloud instead of the actual visible text.

 Figure 3: The Edit ARIA label options.